-Pets allowed
+- Pets allowed

-The Aurea Restaurant and Lounge is on-site.
+The Aurea Restaurant and Lounge is located on site.
 It's a great place to enjoy some small plates and local and international wines.

-Rooms here start at around $244 a night.
-Discover additional ratings and reviews on the Renaissance Stanford Court Hotel on Booking.com.
+A standard room here ranges from about $190 to $390 a night.
+Discover additional ratings and reviews on the Renaissance Stanford Court Hotel on TripAdvisor.com.

 950 Mason Street

-As I mentioned above, The Fairmont is an historic hotel on Nob Hill San Francisco.
-This four-star hotel is gorgeous and in the perfect location.
+As I mentioned before, the Fairmont is a historic hotel in Nob Hill San Francisco.
+This four-star hotel is gorgeous and also in a great location.

 - Concierge services

 - Spacious rooms and suites

-- All rooms include a flat screen TV, minibar, and an iPod docking station
+- Flat screen TV, minibar, and iPod docking station

 - High speed internet

 - Private parking is available on site for an additional charge

-Rooms here start at around $240 a night.
-Compare nightly rates for the Fairmont Hotel on Booking.com.
+Rooms here range from about $280 to $725 a night.
+Compare nightly rates for the Fairmont Hotel on TripAdvisor.com.

-Here are the two other highly rated four-star hotels on Nob Hill San Francisco:
+Here are the two other highly rated four-star hotels in Nob Hill San Francisco:

 - The Scarlet Huntington Hotel: 1075 California Street

 - Right across the street from both Grace Cathedral and Huntington Park

 - 135 spacious rooms in this landmark hotel

-- Award-winning Big 4 Restaurant with American cuisine on-site
+- On-site, award-winning Big 4 Restaurant with American cuisine

 - InterContinental Mark Hopkins San Francisco: 1 Nob Hill